 Absolutely – you know, whatever floats your boat!
 I’ve got a tutorial for that too if it’s more on your level and you like the idea of having a board that you can display on your computer desktop wallpaper, Smartphone, tablet, etc.

 As long as you can access it easily, that is all that matters.
-There’s really no “wrong” way whenever it comes to creating a goal board.
 The physical, “on paper” version I’m talking about here, is best if you want to have something to hang on your wall to be in plain view everyday.